svaksha/Julia.jl/Mathematics.md

 ### [Floating Point](https://en.wikipedia.org/wiki/Category:Floating_point)
 + [ArbFloats.jl](https://github.com/Jeffrey-Sarnoff/ArbFloats.jl) ::  Arb available as an extended precision floating point context.
 + [ArbIntervals.jl](https://github.com/Jeffrey-Sarnoff/ArbIntervals.jl) ::  Julia interface to Fredrik Johansson's Arb software.
++ [BFloat16s.jl](https://github.com/JuliaComputing/BFloat16s.jl) :: This package defines the BFloat16 data type.
+The only currently available hardware implementation of this datatype are Google's Cloud TPUs.
+As such, this package is suitable to evaluate whether using TPUs would cause precision problems for any particular algorithm, even without access to TPU hardware.
+Note that this package is designed for functionality, not performance, so this package should be used for precision experiments only, not performance experiments.
 + [DecFP.jl](https://github.com/stevengj/DecFP.jl) :: The package provides 32-bit, 64-bit, and 128-bit binary-encoded decimal floating-point types following the IEEE 754-2008, implemented as a wrapper around the (BSD-licensed) Intel Decimal Floating-Point Math Library.
 + [Decimals.jl](https://github.com/tinybike/Decimals.jl) :: Pure Julia decimal arithmetic library.
 + [DoubDouble.jl](https://github.com/J-Sarnoff/DoubDouble.jl).